imh/gnss-analysis/README.md

 executed.

-- `report` takes the same arguments as the `compute` of a summary `Analysis` node.
+- `report` takes the same arguments as the `compute` of a summary `Analysis` node, and some `parameters` from the `SITL`.
 - `report` should return a string.
 This will be output from the program.
 - A report can can depend on folds, maps, and summaries.

 ## SITL

 `SITL` is the class that manages the DAG of `Report` and `Analysis` dependencies and computations.
-You initialize it with a data set and an update step which will be executed before any of the computations on each data point.
+You initialize it with a data set, an update step which will be executed before any of the computations on each data point, and some object to be passed to all the `Report` and `Analysis` functions.
+It serves as extra parameters.
 The update function is useful for updating any global states.

 You add the reports you want computed to the `SITL` object via `.add_report` and it will add any analyses necessary to compute the report.
 The reports are